engellab/braivest/README.md

 ### Environment

 We recommend using a conda or virtualenv environment for braivest.
 Environment yaml file is provided.
 In addition, please install tensorflow and tensorflow-probability with instructions from the website.
+Currently, only tensorflow 2.15.0 and tensorflow-probability 0.23.0 are supported.
+Higher versions have keras dependency issues.

 ### GPU setup